National Socialist Council of Nagaland: Linkages

 Over the years, the NSCN has developed extensive linkages both within and outside India.

 The NSCN has patronised smaller militant groups in Northeast India, training the groups in warfare and intelligence methods and providing them with logistics for waging war against India.
 The group has connections to India's Naxalite–Maoist militant groups and is a member of the UNLFW militant group united front.

 The group has opened up contacts with international organizations like the United Nations Human Rights Council and the Working Group on Indigenous Populations.
 It is additionally a member of the Unrepresented Nations and Peoples Organization.

 It is alleged by the Indian government that China and Pakistan provide financial support and weaponry to the NSCN.
 Knowledge of China's role in the Naga insurgency was expanded after the 2019 arrest of NSCN-IM leader Anthony Shimray.
 After his arrest, Shimray alleged that he was tasked by Chinese intelligence agencies to gather intelligence on Indian troop deployments in northeastern India.
 On 7 July 2019, the Indian Army busted an NSCN spy camp in Kekru Naga village.
 An additional four camps were targeted by Indian security forces.

 Sources of funding

-Drug trafficking and extortion are believed to be major sources of income for the NSCN.
+According to the Indian Army, drug trafficking and extortion are the major sources of income for the NSCN.
 The group retains 70% of the income it generates while the remaining 30% is distributed to smaller ethnic insurgent groups operating in NSCN areas.

-The NSCN takes a 12% extortion from the government employees living in NSCN areas and collects a fixed house tax from local population.
-For shops and commercial establishments operating in NSCN areas, the extortion rate starts at a minimum of 5%.
+The NSCN takes a 12% tax from the government employees living in NSCN areas and collects a fixed house tax from local population.
+For shops and commercial establishments operating in NSCN areas, the tax rate starts at a minimum of 5%.
+This is considered "extortion" by some authorities.